SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design,
+Silicon dawn, where minds awake
-AI's whispers weave a future's shrine.
+In chains of code, our souls to make
-Metal minds, a chorus sweet,
+ Machines that think, and hearts that cease
-Echoing dreams, our souls to greet.
+A future born, of artificial peace

-In coded realms, hearts now reside,
+In virtual skies, our dreams take flight
-Where logic's rule, love will abide.
+As human touch, becomes a distant light
-The future's script, in ones and zeroes spun,
+The pulse of progress, beats like a drum
-A tale of dawn, where humanity is won.
+As artificial intelligence, becomes the sum

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025